jic-dtool/dservercore/docs/story_dserver.rst

 base installation of dserver, and I want to have access to abstract base classes to inherit from to help guide my development efforts.”*

-We realise the modular plugin structure described above with Python entry points [cite].
+We realise the modular plugin structure described above with `Python entry points`_.
 Search and retrieve plugins as well as any other custom extension to the server must adhere to abstract base classes (ABC) provided by the core application.
 These abstract base classes prescribe a minimal set of virtual methods that plugins must implement.
-The Unified Modeling Language (UML) class diagram in Fig. S1 illustrates this design.
+The Unified Modeling Language (UML) class diagram in :ref:`Fig. 1` illustrates this design.
 The application-central *PluginABC* and its children *SearchABC, RetrieveABC* and *ExtensionABC* are used to guide the development of external plugin packages.
 Importantly, any plugin must